jeffreyehogg/portfolio-old/README.md

 ## Introduction

 A portfolio built with React and Next.js.
-Deployed with AWS Amplify.
+Deployed with Vercel.
 Check out some examples of projects I've worked on and contact me.

 ## Technologies